thclough/endangered_db/README.md

 African cherry does not seem to have been imported from 2015-2018 for medicinal purposes.
 In 2019 and 2020, the largest importer was Turkey for both years on an absolute basis, and Protugal and Turkey on a per capita basis, respectively.

+Conservation efforts for African Cherry do not seem to be increasing the population.
+My query on IUCN data for this taxa shows it was first listed as "vulnerable" in 1998 and again 2021.

 <details>
 <summary>